LBHackney-IT/Data-Platform-Playbook/docs/training-modules/module-3.md

 ### 1. Testing the transformation script in a AWS glue job

-You’ll take the following steps before productionising your job, to check it runs smoothly in the AWS glue environment (it should, because the notebook you've used in [Module 2][module_2] runs against glue).
+You’ll take the following steps before productionising the script you wrote in Module 2, to check it runs smoothly in the AWS glue environment (it should, because the notebook environment you used in Sagemaker runs against glue).
 It will be an opportunity for you to try logging.
 As we’re just testing, we won’t write any Terraform and we won’t schedule the job.
 We’ll also delete our job at the end.